EECS150/fpga_labs_sp22/lab4/spec/spec.md

 play output.wav
 ```

+### If you are on Windows
+You could use any python tool (recommend PyCharm) to run the script above.
+Then just use any media player to play the .wav file.

-Verify the simulated output sounds like a [pure sine tone at 440 Hz](https://www.szynalski.com/tone-generator/).
+Verify the simulated output sounds like a [pure sine tone at 440 Hz](https://www.szynalski.com/tone-generator/) rather than the harsh sound produced by a square wave generator.

 ### NCO on FPGA
 Look through `src/z1top.v` for the instantiation of the `nco`.